20-day Best of Japan & South Korea (2025)

 Mt.
 Fuji, the highest mountain (3,776 metres) in Japan, is a two-hour drive from Tokyo.
 We stop by the Fujisan World Heritage Center to view the summit and learn about the history, formation and ecology of Mt.
 Fuji through exhibits and a short film.
 However, it is purely a matter of luck whether the summit is visible as Mt.
 Fuji is often shrouded in clouds.
 Our schedule does not include hiking the mountain – the trails are open between July and early September and it would take the average person at least six hours to hike to the summit even if one starts from the highest station at 2,305 metres above sea level.

-We then proceed to Lake Ashi in Hakone for a short cruise across the lake.
+We then proceed to Lake Ashi in Hakone for a half-hour cruise across the lake.
 This is followed by a 10-minute cable car ride that transports us to the station overlooking the sulphur-spewing Owakudani Geothermal Valley.
 On a clear day, the cable car ride provides stunning views of Mt.
 Fuji and its surrounding mountain slopes.

 We expect to arrive back at the hotel around 6:00 PM.